Agile - Still Relevant in 2024

 Conclusion

 Ultimately, agile is about empowered people, continuous learning, and rapid adaptation.
 Whether you follow Scrum, Kanban, XP, or another framework, remember to revisit the underlying principles.
-If your process feels stiff, question whether it’s truly agile, or just agile in name.
+If your process feels stiff or worthless ceremonies, question whether it’s truly agile and supporting the work.
 Give your teams autonomy, embrace experimentation, and you’ll find that agility is alive and well in the face of complexity.

 Summer writing on why I think agile (as originally considered) is still relevant, and that it's more of a mindset or point of view, not any single process https://arttuv.com/writings/agile-still-relevant-in-2024/